 To prevent CSRF(Cross-site request forgery), the original application must get the csrf cookies and put it into the request header for each request.

-Above is a simplified flow without a lot of detail for easy to understand.
+The above is a simplified flow without a lot of detail for easy to understand.

 The source is generated with create-react-app, and the main logic is in the Login.js file.
 The component accepts query parameters from the redirect and uses the useState for the state, clientId, userType, and redirectUri.